J-M-Moore/applgrid_docker/README.md

 A pre-built image is available from Docker Hub, <https://hub.docker.com/r/jamesmmoore/applgrids>.

 ## Running on the Cambridge HPC
 For the Cambridge PBSP group, you can run Docker commands on the HPC using Singularity.
-An example submit_file is included in the repository.
+TODO: add new branch with MG5 modified for use on the cluster with Singularity.

 ## APPLgrid production
 To make an APPLgrid, enter the MG5 directory, and run MG5.